AmalAbdulrahman/AITutor/README.md

-# AITutor
+# AI Tutor
-Customised AI Tutor using OPENAI GPT
+Customised AI Tutor using OPENAI GPT.
+To learn more about how to customise the GPT instructions: https://help.openai.com/en/articles/9358033-key-guidelines-for-writing-instructions-for-custom-gpts.

 ## STEPS (on the server from the root folder):